Edited by Sci-Fi Christian and QueenofKlaroline

 He walked towards her, each step eating away her resolve.
 Still, she didn't bend.
 She hardened her heart; clad it in steel, so that when he passed by her she felt not even a dent.

-"This isn't over," he murmured, not a demand or a threat.
+"I will give you some time.
+But, this isn't over," he murmured, not a demand or a threat.
 For the first time ever it was a request, a plea.

 Caroline could take no more and she slowly closed the door.
 She waited until she heard him give orders to his servant hybrids and drive away before she gave in.
 Chest heaving, tears burning, she slid to the floor.
 Burying her head in her hands she cried for the past, the present and what might have been.

 It was late.
-A little past midnight when the sounds of a scuffle outside broke the silence, the rustling so soft she hardly heard it.
+A little past midnight when a scuffle outside broke the silence, the rustling so soft she hardly heard it.
 Not yet asleep, it took only a second for her fight or flight instincts to kick in.
 Never one to run away, she slid out of bed, aiming for stealthy in her bare feet.
 Tucking herself into a satin robe, she crept out of her room.

 The gentle tapping at her the front door startled her, jolting her nerve endings into an anxious dance.
 Whoever stood outside must have bested the hybrids Klaus left in charge.
 Otherwise, they would be a prisoner right now.
 Which could only mean someone very powerful and strong was at her door.
 Only, what kind of villain came politely knocking?

 Shadows clung to her visitor and she swallowed dryly, afraid of what kind of monster she faced.
-They stepped nearer to the door and the clouds slid from the moon revealing a sharp, chiseled jaw and cheekbones.
+They stepped nearer to the door and the clouds slid from the moon revealing a sharp, chiseled jaw and high cheekbones.

 "Do forgive the intrusion, but I find it necessary that we talk."